valerii-zinchenko/jsdoc-inheritance-diagram/README.md

 ## Install

-1. `npm install jsdoc-inheritance-diagram --save`
+1. `npm install jsdoc-inheritance-diagram --save-dev`
-1. Add `jsdoc-inheritance-diagram` to the `plugins`
+1. Add `"node_modules/jsdoc-inheritance-diagram"` to the `plugins` in JSDoc config file
 1. (opt.)
 Add customization configuration

 Please be aware about the limitations of [`inheritance-diagram`](https://github.com/valerii-zinchenko/inheritance-diagram#limitations).
 Because of them some configuration are needed to make the output nice (see below).